shapeoko/Docs/content/index.md

 ##Gantry
 [Goto the Instructions](gantry.html)

 The gantry continues the process of taking assemblies and combining them.
+You will have needed to finish tapping two pieces of MakerSlide before beginning this step.

 ![Gantry Image](tPictures/so_gantry_parts_4.jpg)